wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-3.&emsp;Spirit need not be taught, but the ego must be [taught].
+3. Spirit need not be taught, but the ego must be [taught].
 <sup>2</sup>Learning is ultimately perceived as frightening because it [learning] leads to the relinquishment, not the destruction, of the ego to the light of spirit.
 <sup>3</sup>This [relinquishment of the ego] is the change the ego must fear, because it [the ego] does not share my charity.
 <sup>4</sup>My lesson was like yours [your lesson], and because I learned it [my lesson] I can teach it [my lesson].